p3d2/LTCAM/README.md

   - `Plots 1.py` should be run after `LTCAMAnalysis.py` has been executed with `c` values ranging from 0 to 5.
   - `Plots 2.py` requires `LTCAMAnalysis.py` to be run with `c` values from 6 to 13.
 - **Purpose**: They store the generated plots in the "Plots" subfolder within the "LTCAM" directory, visually representing the analysis results.
-- **Configuration**: `dir_path` Update this variable to point to the directory where the data files folder is located. `c` - This integer value should be set between 0 and 13, indicating the specific file to be processed for LTCAM analysis.

 ### `ButterflyTrack.py`